Incident reporting is critical to a successful workplace safety and health program. Do your employees know how and when to submit an incident report?

 All employers are required to notify OSHA when an employee is killed on the job or suffers a work-related hospitalization, an amputation as a result of a work-place incident, or the loss of an eye on the job.
 A fatality must be reported within 8 hours.
-Hospitalization, amputation and eye loss must be reported with 24 hours.
+Hospitalization, amputation and eye loss must be reported within 24 hours.
 For more information on reporting injuries to OSHA visit this Weeklysafety.com article: Reporting Injuries & Worse to OSHA.

-Weeklysafety.com will follow-up this article with a more comprehensive article on incident investigation in the coming weeks.
-In the meantime, please refer to the following resources that provide more guidance on how to investigate a workplace incident.
+Refer to the following resources that provide more guidance on how to investigate a workplace incident.

-National Safety Council, Near Miss Reporting Systems
+National Safety Council, Near Miss Reporting

 National Safety Council, How to Conduct an Incident Investigation